hexaxsoftwares/houx.js/README.md

     }
   }
 ```
-Pixel will raise an observer error on access to a nexted property while naming an `observes` property.
+Hexax will raise an observer error on access to a nexted property while naming an `observes` property.

 To set up an observer method for the property of `$data.value` inasmuch as the target  data is a primitive data, or would not require nexted property accessing.